 It’s important to ensure your indoor cat doesn’t get bored.
 As well as a place to climb, provide them with toys and accessories to help keep their mind stimulated.
 Catnip toys are a great choice to encourage their hunting abilities and teaser wand toys will provide playtime with you - perfect bonding time.
 The important thing is to offer a range of toys and activities around the home that will encourage climbing, running, hunting and chasing.
 All these things will keep your cat active, exercised and healthy.

 We love the Catit Senses 2.0 range of accessories in particular.
 Designed to appeal to every one of your cat’s unique senses, the toys and accessories can be used separately or put together to create the ultimate stimulating experience.
 The range includes activity tracks with chasing balls, scratch accessories, a cat grass garden and stimulating food games.

 Cats who live indoors are likely to have more hairballs than their outdoor cousins, put on weight more easily and have different energy requirements.
-Choose a food that has been specially formulated for Indoor Cats such as Royal Canin Home Life Indoor or James Wellbeloved Adult House Cat.
+Choose a dry cat food that has been specially formulated for Indoor Cats.
 These recipes have been formulated specifically for your indoor cats needs.
 You could speak to your breeder or Vet if you’re unsure which is best for your specific cat.

 We hope our handy Indoor Cat Care Guide comes in useful.
 When preparing your cat’s indoor environment think about your home in particular and what will and won’t work for you.
 As long as all the needs of your cat are covered in some way, you’ll have happy, healthy cat in your care.